Skip to content

 PBPP Approval Pathway

-Find out if your project requires approval from a Public Benefit and Privacy Panel (PBPP).
+Find out if your project requires approval from a Public Benefit and Privacy Panel (PBPP) and the training requirements for this pathway.

 Illustration of two people reading long scrolls of paper.
 There are more scrolls piled around them,